thachck/tube.vim/README.md

 arguments: no
 ```

-Send to the terminal window the last executed command.
+Execute the last executed command.

 ### TubeInterruptCommand